Weesen - Quinten - Walenstadt

 Description

-We leave the quay of Weesen and walk along the main road, past the Catholic Flikirche, to the hamlet of Fli.
-The way to Betlis, at times hard above the water level, is carved into rock and provided with tunnels.
-In the forest of Talegg, a path branches off to the right to Betliser Bay with a fireplace.
+We leave the quay of Weesen and walk along the main road, past the Catholic Fli Church, to the hamlet of Fli.
+The path to Betlis, at times hard above the water level, is carved into rock and provided with tunnels.
+In the forest of Talegg, a path branches off to the right to the Betliser Bay with a fireplace.
 We continue our hike to Höfli - Strahlegg, where we enjoy the magnificent panoramic view.
 Opposite are Filzbach and Obstalden on the Kerenzerberg, above Mürtschenstock, Nüenchamm and Firzstock.
 A detour to the former Roman watchtower Strahlegg from 1386 is worthwhile.
-After Vorderbetlis we visit the imposing Seerenbach waterfalls (variant A).
-From a height of 600 m, the water plunges downhill in several stages.
+After Vorderbetlis, we visit the impressive Seerenbach waterfalls (variant A).
+From a height of 600 m, the water plunges down into the valley in several stages.
 From a viewing platform we observe a second water spectacle.
-From a cave in the gorge wall, especially after heavy rain or snow melt, the huge amounts of water from the Rinquelle shoot over the 48 m high rock face into the Seerenbach.
-Back on the hiking trail we cross the deep ravine of the Seerenbach on a narrow footbridge, then the slightly ascending path leads into the Seerenwald and over a partially exposed rock path down to Quinten, one of the few still car-free places in Switzerland.
-The mild climate allows figs, lemons, sweet chestnuts and an excellent wine to mature.
-On a wide, beautifully landscaped path we continue to walk along the lake, cross the delta of the Aubach in Quinten Au and reach Josen.
+From a cave in the gorge wall, especially after heavy rain or snowmelt, the huge amounts of water from the Rin spring shoot over the 48 m high rock face into the Seerenbach.
+Back on the hiking trail, we cross the deep ravine of the Seerenbach on a narrow footbridge, then the slightly ascending path leads into the Seerenwald and over a partly exposed rock path down to Quinten, one of the few still car-free places in Switzerland.
+The mild climate allows figs, lemons, sweet chestnuts and an excellent wine to ripen.
+We continue along the lake on a wide, beautifully landscaped path, cross the delta of the Aubach in Quinten Au and reach Josen.
 The path now climbs steeply to the farms of Garadur and Engen.
-Opposite is the holiday area Flumserberg, to the east opens the Seeztal with Flums and Mels.
-Again we cross a smaller piece of forest, then we go through the clearing from Brüeli to Frachtina.
-Through the Lindenwald we reach the shore of lake Walen and the «garrison town» Walenstadt.
+Opposite is the Flumserberg holiday area, to the east the Seeztal opens up with Flums and Mels.
+Again we cross a smaller piece of forest, then we go through the clearing of Brüeli to Frachtina.
+Through the linden forest we reach the shores of Lake Walen and the "garrison town" of Walenstadt.

 Geheimtipp